eddelbuettel/ctv-hpc/HighPerformanceComputing.md

 incorporating (slightly revised) copies of packages multicore and `r pkg("snow", priority = "core")`.
 Some types of clusters are not handled directly by the base package 'parallel'.
 However, and as explained in the package vignette, the parts of parallel which provide `r pkg("snow")` -like functions will accept `r pkg("snow")` clusters including MPI clusters.
-Use `vignette("parallel")` to view the package vignette.\ The **parallel** package also contains support for multiple RNG streams following L'Ecuyer et al (2002), with support for both mclapply and snow clusters.\ The version released for R 2.14.0 contains base functionality: higher-level convenience functions are planned for later R releases.
+Use `vignette("parallel", package="parallel")` to view the package vignette.
+The **parallel** package also contains support for multiple RNG streams following L'Ecuyer et al (2002), with support for both mclapply and snow clusters.\ The version released for R 2.14.0 contains base functionality: higher-level convenience functions are planned for later R releases.

 ### Parallel computing: Explicit parallelism